Basal cell carcinoma | Mate pukupuku kiritai

 You may find it helpful to look at the DermDiag app.

-If you notice a change to or growth on your skin, make an appointment to see your doctor straight away.
-Your doctor will assess the size, location and look of the growth.
+If you notice a change to or growth on your skin, make an appointment to see your healthcare provider straight away.
+They will assess the size, location and appearance of the growth.
 They will also ask you how long you have had it, whether it bleeds or itches, etc.

-If your doctor thinks the growth may be cancer, they may take a small sample of tissue (a biopsy).
+If your healthcare provider thinks the growth looks suspicious and may be cancer, they may take a small sample of tissue (a biopsy).
 The tissue sample will be sent to a laboratory and examined under a microscope.
-Your doctor will let you know whether the sample showed any cancer cells, and will recommend appropriate treatment if necessary.
+Your healthcare provider will let you know whether the sample showed any cancer cells, and will recommend appropriate treatment if necessary.

 Options include:

-If you have a BCC, talk with your doctor about which treatment option is best for you.
-Treatment will almost always cure a BCC, provided it is found at an early stage.
-Your doctor may want to plan a future appointment to check for recurrences, new skin cancers or precancerous changes.
+If you have a BCC, your healthcare provider will discuss treatment options with you.
+Treatment will almost always cure a BCC, as long as it's found at an early stage.
+You may need to plan a future appointment to check for recurrences, new skin cancers or precancerous changes.

 Read more about skin cancer treatment.

 Most basal cell carcinomas can be treated and cured.
-However, it is possible for these types of cancers to recur or for new skin cancers to appear.
+However, these types of cancers can recur and new skin cancers may appear.

 Do the following to reduce the risk of new cancers occurring:

-• Keep all follow-up appointments with your GP or skin specialist.
+- Keep all follow-up appointments with your healthcare provider or skin specialist.

-• Regularly check all your skin (from head to toe).
-If you see anything that is growing, bleeding or in any way changing, go and see your doctor straight away.
+- Regularly check all your skin (from head to toe).
+If you see anything that is growing, bleeding or in any way changing, go and see your healthcare provider straight away.
+Read more about how to do skin cancer checks.

 Ways to protect your skin

-• Avoid outdoor activities when the sun is strongest – between 10 am and 4 pm from September to April in New Zealand.
+- Avoid outdoor activities when the sun is strongest – between 10am and 4pm from September to April in Aotearoa New Zealand.

 See more information on sun safety.